manavsehgal/reactspeedcoding/manuscript/c07a-routing-component-layouts.md

 That's it!
 You will now be serving search engine friendly URLs instead of cryptic hash-bang ones.

+If you are not using Firebase hosting then there might still be another solution.
+The [connect-history-api-fallback][3] NPM package offers a middleware to "proxy requests through a specified index page, useful for Single Page Applications that utilise the HTML5 History API".
+We have not tried it, however if you want to give it a go and let us know, we will be happy to add such insights for our readers.

 {pagebreak}

 ## Next steps